 The increasing availability of 36"- and 54"-wide inkjet printers and page-layout software permits economical production of effective and attractive posters on a single sheet that is easily transported to the meeting either in a poster tube or carefully folded (accordion-style in the long dimension, then once in the short dimension) to fit in a carry-on suitcase.
 Use line borders to separate areas.
 Avoid reflective, plastic-coated paper.

 Fifteen minutes before your session, post materials on the board and leave them in place for the full session.
 Theme J posters may be left on the poster board from 1:00 p.m.
-Saturday until 5:00 p.m.
+Saturday to 5:00 p.m.
 Sunday.
-Pushpins and poster presenter buttons are provided at designated poster attendant stations in the area.
+Pushpins and poster presenter buttons are provided at designated Abstract Locator Stations in the area.

 Do not write or paint on the poster boards.
 Note: Projection equipment is not provided in the poster session area.